HBproptech/l2ksdk/README.md

 # Examples

-For more detailled information you can take a look at the [example app](https://github.com/HBproptech/l2ksdk/tree/master/example)
+For more detailled information you can take a look at our [example app](https://github.com/HBproptech/l2ksdk/tree/master/example)

 # Rest API